 BIRMINGHAM ARMS, 105 CHURCH GATE

-1874, John Ragg was listed as licensee, although in a court case of 1874 George Turner claimed he had ran the Birmingham Arms for the past 4 years, he declared this when applying to take on the licence of the Fountain in Humberstone Gate, this was refused due to the ongoing case against the current landlord of the Fountain due to his harboring of prostitutes who plied their trade both in and on the pavement outside the pub.
+1874, John Ragg was listed as licensee in directories, although in a court case of 1874 George Turner claimed he had ran the Birmingham Arms for the past 4 years, he declared this when applying to take on the licence of the Fountain in Humberstone Gate, this was refused due to the ongoing case against the current landlord of the Fountain due to his harboring of prostitutes who plied their trade both in and on the pavement outside the pub.
 Hill st with an entrance running off the Fountain was notorious for housing prostitutes the local police claimed they knew of at least 20 such women living there so the Fountain was handy indeed.

 1887, Thomas Sidwell was landlord of the Birmingham Arms.